 Can’t choose which emails to share

 Gmail delegation allows users to share whole inboxes, which sometimes is very useful and convenient.
-You don’t need to worry, you know that all your messages will arrive to your assistant.
-However, it can be inconvenient in most situations, in which you don’t really want your assistant to have access to ALL of your emails.
+You don’t need to worry.
+You know that all your messages will arrive to your assistant.
+However, it can be inconvenient in most situations, in which you don’t want your assistant to have access to ALL of your emails.

-Turns out that there is no functionality in Gmail delegation that allows you to select which emails you want to share.
-Let’s say you are working on multiple projects and one of them is about a particularly more sensitive subject.
+It turns out that there is no functionality in Gmail delegation that allows you to select which emails you want to share.
+Let’s say you are working on multiple projects, and one of them is about a particularly more sensitive subject.
 In this case, the Gmail delegation would not work very well to delegate emails.

 Can’t share emails cross-domains

-Unfortunately, Gmail delegation doesn’t allow users to share inboxes and emails cross-domains.
+Unfortunately, Gmail delegation doesn’t allow users to share inboxes and email cross-domains.
 As Google explains here, users can delegate emails only to other users within the same organization.

-This means that if you have a domain @company.com but your assistant uses @gmail.com, the delegation cannot be done.
+It means that if you have a domain @company.com, but your assistant uses @gmail.com, the delegation cannot be done.
 Of course, there are some turnarounds for this case, like purchasing a G Suite account for your assistant, automatically forwarding emails to a @gmail.com domain, etc. But are they convenient?
 Not sure.

 The best alternative to Gmail Delegation

-You can share emails cross-domains.
-In Drag, it’s possible to share boards between @company.com domains and @gmail.com domains, there are no limitations.
-This means you are not forced to purchase a G Suite domain to each of your team members to be able to share / delegate emails.
+You can share email cross-domains.
+In Drag, it’s possible to share boards between @company.com domains and @gmail.com domains.
+There are no limitations.
+This means you are not forced to purchase a G Suite domain to each of your team members to be able to share/delegate emails.

 This is how to use Drag to delegate emails to your assistant

 1. Set up Drag board(s)

-Your main inbox, by default, will turn into a Kanban board.
+Your primary inbox, by default, will turn into a Kanban board.
 You can create more boards and customize them.
 Tip: You may want to create a second board for tasks.
 You could add all Help Desk emails into there.